 But, the screws weren’t going to be enough.
 Since the ears sat on air, it would still result in a wobbly outlet (the outlet face plates can help stabilize outlets a tiny bit, but not enough in my case).
 And that’s when Carrie, my nemesis (well, in terms of DIY battle) and also my super awesome friend, came to the rescue.
 She suggested these:

 They’re called “Caterpillars” or “Caterpillar spacers”.
-I may have audibly blurted a “hell yeah!” in the store when I spotted them (in the electrical aisle, fyi).
+I may have audibly blurted a “heck yeah!” in the store when I spotted them (in the electrical aisle, fyi).
 They’re kinda hard to miss actually – since they’re neon yellow.
 The concept makes total sense… I’ve used wooden shims before all the time.
-Same concept, only these are more like little plastic Legos.
+Same concept, only these are more like little plastic Lego.

 There are little nubs on each piece that let you connect and stack multiple units together.
 Simply cut them apart and stack them, then click them together (the directions also suggest simply folding one interlocking piece over the other and clicking together, but I didn’t find mine cooperative when they were still connected, so I just broke them apart).